George Zoley

 George Christopher Zoley (born February 7, 1950) is a Greek-born American businessman, the chairman, chief executive officer (CEO), and founder of the GEO Group, which manages prisons and jails in the US and internationally.

 Early life

-George Christopher Zoley was born in Florina, Greece on February 7, 1950.
+George Christopher Zoley was born February 1950 in Florina, Greece.
+When Zoley (born Zolis) was three, he, his mother, and his sister moved to Ohio, where his father had settled.
+He attended public high school in Copley, Ohio.

 Zoley holds both a bachelor's degree and master's degree in public administration from Florida Atlantic University, and a doctorate in Public Administration from Nova Southeastern University.

 Career

 Zoley established The GEO Group as a division of The Wackenhut Corporation in 1984 when the company was named Wackenhut Corrections Corporation.
 He founded GEO care Inc. a subsidiary of The GEO Group, Inc. in 1984.
 Prior to founding the GEO Group, he served as manager, director, and vice president of government services at Wackenhut.
 He also served as the CEO of Cornell Companies Inc. starting from August 12, 2010.